Sharibb/Obsidian-Cyber/WebApp/WebAppSec/OWASP10/Intro to OWASP top 10.md

 ### **Why It Matters?** 🌍
 - Addresses >90% of real-world application vulnerabilities.
 - Aligns with compliance standards (e.g., PCI-DSS, ISO 27001).

-Would you like a deep dive into any specific category?